Here’s what we discovered when we looked into some of the oldest companies in the UK.

 (Year Founded: 1707)

-This cemented their hold on the market, almost instantly making them one of the nations leading tea retailers.
+This discovery cemented their hold on the market, almost instantly making them one of the nations leading tea retailers.

 In the years that followed, they continually built their reputation, becoming famous for being quality food suppliers.